skellis46/slipbox/literature notes/Feenberg - From Essentialism to Constructivism.md

 ^6a69ce

 This is the aspect of [[device paradigm and focal things]] that is about what is hidden.
-It's very hard to argue in [[two women dancing]] that this is not happening with the software.
+It's very hard to argue in [[Lithium dancing]] that this is not happening with the software.

 > Focal things require a certain effort, it is true, but without that effort, the rewards of a meaningful life are lost in the vapid disengagement of the operator of a smoothly functioning machinery (Borgmann 1984, 204 ff.).[@feenberg-2000-essentialism p.299]